new jersey

 Establishing the timeline of the hazard is where slip and fall cases are won or lost.
 Surveillance footage may show when a spill occurred and how long it went unaddressed.
 Maintenance logs may reveal inspection gaps.
 Employee schedules may indicate whether anyone was assigned to monitor the area.
 An attorney may help secure and organize this evidence before it is overwritten, discarded, or conveniently lost.

-Common Hazards That Lead to Slip and Fall Claims in New Jersey
+Slip and Fall Claims in New Jersey

 Dangerous property conditions take many forms.
 The following are repeated causes of New Jersey slip and fall claims: